oslomet-arx-as-a-service/Rapport/presentation/presentation.md

  Common to both categories is the fact that most solutions are mainly focused on Graphical user interfaces.
 There is limited support for integration and further development.

 #### De-Identification
-Following is a short descripion of the field of de-identification.
+Following is a short description of the field of de-identification.
 For more in-depth explanations see the chapter De-Identification.

 De-Identification is a common term for reducing the probability that a person can be identified from a dataset containing *personal identifiable information* or PII.
 In practical terms this means each record in the dataset represents a individual or entity.
 Summarizing dataset containing PII into aggregates is a common method to de-identify the data, but this result in high levels of information loss and hinders other researches from verify the aggregate or do additional research.